 Hold the bottle in one hand.
 With your other hand separate the buttock cheeks until you can see the anal opening.

 Keep your child in position.
-Hold your child’s buttock cheeks together to keep him from pushing out the enema.
+Hold your child’s buttock cheeks together to keep them from pushing out the enema.
 Do this for 15 to 20 minutes.
-If your child feels the urge to pass the stool before the desired time, have him take deep breaths in and out, as though he were blowing out birthday candles.
-This will help him relax and lessen the urge to pass the stool.
+If your child feels the urge to pass the stool before the desired time, have them take deep breaths in and out, as though they were blowing out birthday candles.
+This will help them relax and lessen the urge to pass the stool.

 If you are not sure where to insert the enema, ask your health care provider.
 You may also want to refer to the package insert that comes with the enema.
 Pictures are often in this handout.